joostdecock/site/pages/docs/site/makemypattern-migration-caveats.md

 ### Username
 If your username is available, we'll give you the same username on freesewing as you had on MMP.

-> Note that you login with your email address, so the username is less relevant {:.comment}
+> Note that you log in with your email address, so the username is less relevant {:.comment}

 ### User picture